Wix Keyword Research: Find Keywords That Actually Convert

 Long-tail keywords (3-5 word phrases with lower search volume) offer the fastest path to rankings for new or lower-authority Wix websites.
 They're typically less competitive, more specific, and convert better because the searcher's intent is clearer.

-Long-tail keywords account for 70% of all search queries and typically have 2-3x higher conversion rates than short-tail terms
+Long-tail keywords make up the majority of all search queries and typically have significantly higher conversion rates than short-tail terms — Industry Research

 Frequently Asked Questions